Breaking of ensemble equivalence for perturbed Erd\H{o}s-R\'enyi random graphs

 \subsection{Proof of Theorem~\ref{thm:perturbationdown}}

 Let

 The factor $3T_1^*$ appearing in front of the $\e$ is put in for convenience.
-We know that for every pair of graphical constraints $(T_1(\e),T_2(\e))$ there exists a unique pair of Lagrange multipliers $(\theta_1(\e),\theta_2(\e))$ corresponding to these constraints.
+We know that for every pair of graphical constraints $(T_1(\e),T_2(\e))$ there exists a unique pair of Lagrange multipliers $(\theta_1(\e),\theta_2(\e))$ corresponding to these constraints (to ease the notation we suppress $*$).
 For an elaborate discussion on existence and uniqueness we refer the reader to \cite{dHMRS18}.
-By considering the Taylor expansion of the Lagrange multipliers $(\theta_1(\e),\theta_2(\e))$ around $\e=0$, we obtain
+By considering the Taylor expansion of the Lagrange multipliers $(\theta_1(\e), \theta_2(\e))$ around $\e=0$, we obtain

 where